jianglanni/ECS150_project2/REPORT.md

 allocated to the queue. `queue_enqueue()` and `queue_dequeue()` enqueues and dequeues the `data` to and from the queue respectively.
 The `queue_delete()` deletes an item from the list, specified by `data`.
 The `queue_length()` returns the current size of the queue.
-The track of size is kept after
+The track of size is kept using a `length` variable used inside the the struct.

 #### Phase 2: Implementing a User Level Thread